Acupressure Points for Nausea – With Great Results

 Here, you can use your heel, fingernail, or thumb to apply firm pressure without massaging or rubbing up and down on this Acupoint for several minutes.

-Acupressure For Nausea and vomiting while Pregnant
+Acupressure for Nausea and Vomiting While Pregnant

 Following the previously mentioned techniques can help relieve these symptoms.
 However, it is essential to avoid dehydration and follow a specific diet to reduce the overworking of one’s digestive system.
-Preparing some drinks and snacks during the day will better control Nausea and vomiting.
+Preparing some drinks and snacks during the day will help control Nausea and vomiting.

 Acupressure Points for Nausea & Vomiting

-• One tbsp of apple cider vinegar in a filled cup of boiling water and add some honey to taste
+- One tbsp of apple cider vinegar in a filled cup of boiling water, and add some honey to taste

-• Chamomile tea
+- Chamomile tea

-• Ginger tea is made by rasping a piece of root and soaking it in boiling water for 10 minutes, then adding honey to taste.
-Prevent exceeding three cups per day
+- Ginger tea is made by rasping a piece of root and soaking it in boiling water for 10 minutes, then adding honey to taste.
+Prevent exceeding three cups per day.

 Acupressure for Nausea & Vomiting – P6

-• Take an oil burner with peppermint or vanilla essence in the kitchen or our room
+- Take an oil burner with peppermint or vanilla essence in the kitchen or our room.

 Final Word